 Economists say a government default on its debts would convulse financial markets.

 Republicans repeatedly have said they would not increase tax revenues as part of a budget deal.
-But on Wednesday, House Majority Leader Eric Cantor (R-VA), suggested House Republicans may be willing to eliminate particular tax breaks under certain conditions.
+But on Wednesday, House Majority Leader Eric Cantor (R-VA) suggested that House Republicans may be willing to eliminate particular tax breaks under certain conditions.

 "If the president wants to talk loopholes, we'll be glad to talk loopholes," Cantor said, adding that closing any loopholes "should be coupled with offsetting tax cuts somewhere else."